blacklocus/metrics-cloudwatch/README.md

 ([see CloudWatch documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#Dimension)).
 For convenience, we can just submit these metrics in duplicate, once with the dimension and once without (the aggregate over all values of this dimension).

-What follows is a detailed example of how you might name your metrics to submit them to CloudWatch in number of specific ways.
+The following example shows how you might name your metrics to submit them to CloudWatch to accomplish this.

 ##### Example metric naming #####